VICTORIA FABRICS and Crafts

 Who we are...

 Victoria Fabrics was established in 1995 by Elizabeth Shirley.
-Over the last twenty eight years we have developed a strong reputation for the quality and value of our curtain-making work and the range of fabrics and needlecraft supplies which we offer.
-There are currently two of us in the shop -- each with her own specialist interests and expertise.
+Over the last thirty years we have developed a strong reputation for the quality and value of our curtain-making work and the range of fabrics and needlecraft supplies which we have offered.

 Meet the Team